FranciscoJBL/post-application/README.md

 npm run dev
 ```

+- You should be able to access the application in `http://localhost:3000`

 ## How to use

 - The aplication has a login page, where you can login with an existing account or create a new one.
 For testing purposes, if you try to log in with a non existing account, it will create a new one with the credentials you provided.

 - Once logged in, you can see the list of posts, apply filters and create new ones.
 - If you check the post details clicking in one of the posts, you can see the details of the post and delete it.